Andrew Jackson: Later life and death (1837–1845)

-In 1837, Jackson retired to the Hermitage and immediately began putting its affairs in order, as it had been poorly managed in his absence.
-Though Jackson was in ill health and had lost some of his popularity because he was blamed for the Panic of 1837, he remained influential in national and state politics.
+Jackson's presidency ended on March 4, 1837.
+Jackson left Washington, D.C., three days later, retiring to the Hermitage in Nashville, where he remained influential in national and state politics.
+To reduce the inflation caused by the Panic of 1837, Jackson supported an Independent Treasury system that would restrict the government from printing paper money and require it to hold its money in silver and gold.

-Jackson supported an Independent Treasury system as a solution to the panic, which would hold the money balances of the government in the form of gold or silver and would be restricted from printing paper money to prevent further inflation.
-This system was implemented in 1846.
-The depression still continued, and Van Buren became unpopular.
-The Whig Party nominated war hero William Henry Harrison and former Democrat John Tyler for the 1840 presidential election.
-They used a campaign style similar to that of the Democrats: Van Buren was depicted as an uncaring aristocrat, while Harrison's war record was glorified, and he was portrayed as a man of the people.
-Jackson campaigned loyally for Van Buren in Tennessee.
-He favored James K. Polk as vice presidential candidate, but no candidate for that office was chosen.

-To Jackson's dismay, Harrison won the 1840 election with the Whigs capturing majorities in both houses of Congress.
-Harrison died only a month into his term, and was replaced by Tyler.
-Jackson was encouraged because Tyler was not bound to party loyalties.
-Tyler angered the Whigs in 1841 when he vetoed two Whig-sponsored bills to establish a new national bank.
-Jackson and other Democrats praised Tyler, but Tyler's entire cabinet, except Daniel Webster, resigned.
+During the 1840 presidential election, Jackson campaigned for Van Buren in Tennessee, but Van Buren had become unpopular during the continuing depression.
+The Whig Party nominee, William Henry Harrison, won the election using a campaign style similar to that of the Democrats: Van Buren was depicted as an uncaring aristocrat, while Harrison's war record was glorified, and he was portrayed as a man of the people.
+Harrison won the 1840 election and the Whigs captured majorities in both houses of Congress, but Harrison died a month into his term, and was replaced by his vice president, former Democrat John Tyler.
+Jackson was encouraged because Tyler was not bound to party loyalties and praised him when he vetoed two Whig-sponsored bills to establish a new national bank in 1841.